adolincauthon/CS410-Rust/chomp/README.md

 I tested the lib.rs crate thoroughly.
 I wrote unit tests for creating the board, finding a winning move, chomping valid and invalid blocks, and finding the smallest possible chomp.
 I did not write tests in the main.rs file since it was all processing user input and feeding to the already tested lib.rs file.
+I thoroughly tested the user input options manually.